 Site-Specific Crop Management (SSCM)

-There are different EOS Crop Monitoring features that can be used via the API.
+There are different EOSDA Crop Monitoring features that can be used via the API.
 Yield monitoring based on vegetation indexes, historical weather data, and vegetation and productivity maps are among them.

 Soil Mapping In Precision Agriculture

 Precision agriculture is impossible without quality ground mapping.
 With its help, farmers evaluate the soil properties, its chemical composition, the nutrients’ presence, etc. Soil mapping practice has existed for a long time, but modern technologies provide even more detailed information, making the new generation of digital maps more efficient.

 For obtaining data, farmers use several types of precision agriculture sensors:

 - optical sensors interpret data based on the coefficient of reflection of light from the ground;